To continue reading this article and others for free, please sign up for our newsletter.

 Michael Tortorello

-Michael Tortorello is the editorial director of Sahan Journal.
+Michael Tortorello is the chief growth officer of Sahan Journal.

 As a writer, Michael spent 10-odd years contributing to The New York Times and The Wall Street Journal, often writing about homes and gardens—though rarely the beautiful homes and stately gardens of the glossy shelter press.